-The flower’s highlight may very well be its yellow anthers that are bright and complement the red/white appearance well, giving the look of a fiery fireball!
+The flower’s highlight may very well be its bright yellow anthers that complement the red/white appearance well, looking at a fiery fireball!

-While Blood Lilies don’t exhibit a notable fragrance, its impressive look more than makes up for the lack of scent.
+While the fireball lily does not exhibit a notable fragrance, its impressive look more than makes up for the lack of scent.

-The addition of evergreen leaves make it last all year long, but those without this aspect lose their leaves at the end of the blooming season.
+The addition of evergreen leaves makes it last all year long, but those without this aspect lose their leaves at the end of the blooming season.

-You can show off your Blood Lily’s breathtaking color and bright spathes approximately 3 to 4 months for the whole year.
+The African blood lily shows off its breathtaking color and bright spathes approximately 3 to 4 months of the year.

-A bright and cheery environment is most optimal for a Blood Lily.
-Put them in a room with lots of light but beware of putting them in contact with direct sunlight during the summer seasons.
+A cheery environment with bright, indirect light is most optimal for a Blood Lily.
+Put them in a room with lots of light but beware of putting them in contact with full sun during the summer seasons.

 Understandably, these plants cannot tolerate and survive frost in winter-like conditions.